ravi312/articleTurtle/draft-v1.md

 Resnick has also pointed to the same in the context of scratch microworld.
 The very affordance of "low-threshold" and "high ceiling" makes the journey in the turtle Graphics enjoyable.

 To summarize, the very power of the same code structure to generate different design adds to the awe and surprise.
-The visual affordance of the platform to support the try-view-modify cycle in experimental makes the bug finding a discovery process in it.
+The visual affordance of the platform to support the try-view-modify cycle in playful ways, makes even the bug finding an enjoyable discovery-rich context.

 ### Implicit understanding of concepts